s0c-org/Providers/README.md

 # Provider List

-This is a collection of hosting, webspace, gameserver, DDOS protection, and VPS providers.
+This is a collection of hosting, webspace, gameserver, DDOS protection, and VPS providers with the location.

 ## Example